vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 Consider skipping `implements Serializable` if you’re feeling extra cautious.

-While some argue that utility classes deviate from pure object-oriented programming (OOP), remember: even Java itself isn't strictly OOP, with its primitive data types and static class members.
-So give yourself some flexibility for the sake of efficiency and sanity.
+Some may argue that utility classes stray from pure object-oriented programming (OOP), but remember: Java isn’t strictly OOP either, with its primitives and static members.
+It’s okay to bend the rules a bit for the sake of efficiency and your own sanity.
+We’re here to solve real-world problems, not to show off or blindly follow programming dogma.

 > **Bonus Tip**:
 >